topclassic/starter-nestjs/README.md

 ## Start

-This is starter project from nestjs https://nestjs.com/
+This is starter project develop from nestjs https://nestjs.com/

 You can connect mongo and redis with https://github.com/topclassic/data-environment